-The Horror Writers Association has named its 2017 scholarship winners.
+- The Horror Writers Association Scholarship

 The scholarship, open to all horror writers (HWA membership is not required), is worth $2500, which may be spent on approved writing education over the two years following the granting of the scholarship.